ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 ### amdsmi_get_gpu_pm_metrics_info

-Description: This function will retreive the name and value for each item in the pm metrics table with the given processor handle.
+Description: This function will retrieve the name and value for each item in the pm metrics table with the given processor handle.

 Input parameters: